The heart-rending deluge of breaking news for the last half year has focused on the COVID-19 pandemic and its tragedy of illness and death.

 Just as the world is seeing progress on the pandemic, the deluge of breaking news of the recent past 19 days has focused on the killing of George Floyd and the ensuing mass protest sparked by his death while in police custody.
 The protests have spread to other cities and towns nationwide and have struck a sympathetic chord in major cities and capitals of Canada, Europe and other countries.

 Who is George Floyd and what happened in the final breaths of his life

 George Floyd, a 46-year old African-American, had just bought a pack of cigarettes from the Cup Foods store in Hennepin County in Minneapolis on the evening of May 25, 2020.
-Suspecting a fake $20-bill, a store employee called police.
-Video footage showed the victim handcuffed and lying on the ground with the senior white cop putting his left knee on the victim’s neck and kept it there for 8 minutes and 46 seconds, in the presence of three other officers.
+Suspecting a fake $20-bill, a store employee called the police.
+Video footage showed the victim handcuffed and lying on the ground with the senior white cop putting his left knee on the victim’s neck and keeping it there for 8 minutes and 46 seconds, in the presence of three other officers.
 Before he became motionless, he said repeatedly, “I can’t breathe.”
 These moments were captured on smartphones by witnesses who shared widely the footage on social media.

 So callous was the killing that it has opened the wounds of systemic racism, racial inequality, and police brutality in America and sparked a civil protest the following day in the city.

 A Clarion Call for Justice

 That it needed the loss of a black man’s precious life at the hands of a callous white police officer to awaken the conscience of a nation to police brutality and systemic racism is a clarion call for justice.
 Would the nationwide protests – in their 12th day at press time - in the cities and towns of America that have now spread beyond its borders to Canada, England and France, result in genuine change for racial equality among citizens?
 It is our big hope.